Galveston, Texas: Notable people

-Cody Lynn Boyd, Texas singer-songwriter was raised as a child in Galveston, Texas until Hurricane Rita.
-He moved to the North Texas area after.
-A portion of his music has some influence from the ghost culture in Galveston, Texas.

 George P. Mitchell, pioneer of hydraulic fracturing technology and developer of The Woodlands, Texas, was born and raised in Galveston.

 Anita Martini, pioneering female sports journalist who was the first woman allowed in a major league locker room for a post-game press conference, was born in Galveston.
 Surfer Dorian "Doc" Paskowitz was born in Galveston.

 Professional baseball pitcher Sig Jakucki made Galveston his home after joining the Galveston Buccaneers in 1934.
 He is best remembered for defeating the New York Yankees in the final game of the 1944 MLB season, giving the St. Louis Browns their only pennant.

 Terran Petteway, a basketball player in the Israeli Basketball Premier League, was born in Galveston.

 More recently Tilman J. Fertitta, part of the Maceo bloodline, established the Landry's Restaurants corporation, which owns numerous restaurants and entertainment venues in Texas and Nevada.

 Kay Bailey Hutchison was the senior senator from Texas and the first female Texas senator.

 Gilbert Pena, former Republican member of the Texas House of Representatives from Pasadena, was born in Galveston in 1949 and lived there in early childhood.

 Jonathan Pollard, who spied for Israel and was convicted in the US and sentenced to life in jail, was born in Galveston.
 The film and television actor Lee Patterson, a native of Vancouver, British Columbia, lived in Galveston and died there in 2007.